dougbutner/web-4/README.md

 # What is Web 4?

-Web 4 is a set of four **modular paradigms** (time tokens, provable personhood, information entropy, and geo-social systems) that allow integration of **provable democracy in any social system** that seeks to be more collaborative (organization, government, community, etc.).
+Web 4 is a set of four **modular paradigms** (time tokens, provable personhood, information entropy, and geosocial systems) that allow integration of **provable democracy in any social system** that seeks to be more collaborative (organization, government, community, etc.).
 Modularity allows any project to adopt one or more of these principles to **increase the accuracy, fairness, and transparency** of each individual's role in **collaboration**.
+Furthermore, web 4 is designed to be biomimetic, defined as reflecting natural cycles and systems.

 Web 4 is **built on top of web 3** (it's blockchain-based) while being **fundamentally different** and providing enough **benefit to society** warrant the new title of web 4.

-In essence, web 4 is **collaboration consensus tool** that helps to manifest a shared desire, opinion, or solution by providing a fair system of accounting using time-limited votes, real people, and existing geopolitical stratification.
+In essence, web 4 is **guide for building consensus tools** that helps to manifest a shared desire, opinion, or solution by providing a fair system of accounting using time-limited votes, real people, and existing geopolitical stratification.

 > Web 4 combines real-world components like time and geography with existing blockchain technology.

 In this manifesto, I will define each of the **components** of web 4, provide **psudeocode** to illustrate the minimum integration into web 2/3, introduce the **benefits to society**, and offer a **roadmap** to adopting these concepts.

 # The Problem
-Democracy, society's biggest and most successful consensus and collaboration mechanism, has become **too slow to keep up** with the modern world.
-Groups of people organizing, whether to turn a profit as a company, or to live together in a city, are often **under-, mis-, or not represented at all** in the decision making processes that affect their lives and work.
-In both governments and companies it is the few that make the decisions for the many, even with the **illusion** of "having a say" that exists in a **representative system**.
+Democracy, society's biggest and most successful consensus and collaboration mechanism, has become inefficient, inaccurate and **too slow to keep up** with the modern world.
+Groups of people organizing, whether to turn a profit as a company, or to live together in a community, are often **under-, mis-, or not represented at all** in the decision making processes that affect their lives and work.
+In both governments and companies it is the **few that make the decisions for the many**, even with the **illusion** of "having a say" that exists in a **representative system**.

 # The Solution
 By providing each individual with **equal power** in a **transparent decision making process**, the true intent of the majority can not only be known, it can be acted upon in predetermined ways through smart contracts.
-Though this solution seems simple, there are issues that will need to be addressed according to the needs of each group of collaborating people, such as ensuring **one person per account**, and **limiting the minting of voting tokens with time**, as well as protecting the **privacy of decision makers** where appropriate.
+Though this solution seems simple, there are issues that will need to be addressed according to the needs of each group of collaborating people, such as ensuring **one person per account**, **tying tokens with time**, accounting for times when **some collaborators have more influence than others** based on defined actions and roles, as well as protecting the **privacy of decision makers** where appropriate.
 This paper will detail these solutions, and recommend that each system decide what components of web 4 to use or not use.
 For example, systems can (and should) be built using time tokens that **do not use biometric data at all**, a common concern in our modern world.

 # Background